byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 `@ne`, or `!=`, returns true for a module if and only if the left-hand side is of a value not equal to the right-hand side.

-If the left-hand side is referring to a tag identifier which, for the module, has no assigned value, then the operation will return true.
+If the left-hand side is referring to a tag identifier which, for the module, isn't present, then this operation will return true.
+If the tag identifier is present, but has no assigned value, then the operation will return true except when compared to `null`, where it will return false.

 ```
 @new @as Bob, coins = 5;